 Oftentimes, prosecutors present police officers to testify that they believed you were under the influence because you had red of watery eyes, your speech was slurred, or you couldn’t walk at a steady pace or in the straight line.
 In order to call that testimony into question, your attorney may provide some other plausible explanations for the officers observations that does not have anything to do with you consuming alcohol.
 Also, if you failed a field sobriety test, your attorney can address other factors that could affect your balance or coordination.

 The Central Justice Center is located in Santa Ana and is where crimes committed in Santa Ana, Orange, Villa Park, and Tustin are addressed.

-ENLIST A CRIMINAL DEFENSE ATTORNEY IN ORANGE
+ENLIST AN ORANGE CRIMINAL DEFENSE ATTORNEY

 Drunk driving and other criminal charges can lead to harsh penalties.
 For a first-time misdemeanor DUI, you may face fines, a jail sentence or license restriction, a mandatory three-month alcohol treatment program, and the loss of your driver’s license followed by a period of restricted driving.
 If you caused a bodily injury or death by drunk driving, or you are a repeat offender, the penalties may be much harsher.
 However, an experienced criminal defense attorney can make a big difference to an individual in Orange who is facing DUI charges.
 We may be able to negotiate an appropriate plea bargain or take your case to trial.
 Contact the Kenney Legal Defense Corporation at (949) 536-7762 or via our online form.